 A person can change their name for any reason.
 The only condition for a name change is that the name change is not for any illegal or fraudulent purpose and the new name does not interfere with the rights of other.
 For example, you cannot change your name to that of a celebrity in order to take advantage of the celebrity’s name.

 A name change can be made either informally by usage or formally by going to court and filing a petition.

 You may change your name by simply picking a new name and then using it in your daily life.
 You can just start using your new name with friends, family, and any businesses with which you have contact.
 You will also need to change your records with various government agencies.

 It is important to let friends, family, and your common contacts know that your name has changed.
 Generally, it is easiest to first change your name with the post office, then with Social Security Administration, and then on your driver's license.

 Be aware that changing your name by usage will not be accepted by all organizations, particularly financial institutions.
 You may need to change your name by filing a petition with a court.

 Going to Court and Filing a Petition

 If no one objects, and everything is done properly, then the judge may sign the Order for Name Change.
 A certified copy of the Order will be mailed to you.
-You will use the certified copy of the Order for Name Change to change your name on your driver's license, with the Bureau of Vital Statistics, Social Security Administration, creditors, etc.
+You will use the certified copy of the Order for Name Change to change your name with the Social Security Administration, on your driver's license, and with with the Bureau of Vital Statistics, creditors, etc.

 See the Maryland Judiciary's Department of Family Administration for forms and instructions.